-Criteria Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-Drilling by Artemis was carried out on E47/1797 - 100% owned by Artemis Resources Ltd. This tenement forms a part of a broader tenement package that comprises the West Pilbara Project.
+Criteria Commentary Mineral Type, reference Drilling by Artemis was carried out on name/number, location and ownership including agreements or material issues with Eqmin99 100% owned by Artemis Resources Ltd. This tenement forms a part of a broader tenement package that comprises the West Pilbara third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+Project.
 This tenement is in good standing.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-Exploration done Acknowledgment and appraisal of Paterson Project by other parties exploration by other parties.
-Majority of the exploration for gold was completed by Newcrest and its predecessor Newmont, within the area encompassing E45/2418, 45 km to the east of Telfer gold mine known locally as Anketell, commenced in 1986 and progressed in three main phases to 1996.
+Fundamentian The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
+Paterson Project Majority of the exploration for gold was completed by Newcrest and its predecessor Newmont, within the area encompassing E45/2418, 45 km to the east of Telfer gold mine known locally as Anketell, commenced in 1986 and progressed in three main phases to 1996.
 1986-1989: Originally part of Newmont's Canning tenement group, surface geochemical sampling (mainly BLEG) and RAB and RC drilling were undertaken in the Anketell area following the recognition of a suite of distinctive and intriguing aeromagnetic anomalies.
 Results from this work were not encouraging and the tenements were surrendered.
 1991-1992: New tenement coverage was obtained by Newcrest following detailed interpretation of the aeromagnetics and recognition that the earlier work had not, in fact, tested the magnetic anomalies because of thick Phanerozoic cover.
 Diamond drilling was used to test several of the anomalies, with mineralization of potential economic significance being intersected in two holes at the Havieron Prospect.
 Unfortunately, the Proterozoic-hosted mineralization is concealed beneath +400m of post-mineral cover, and no further work was done in this period.
+1995: The project was again revived, with a program of diamond drill testing of additional magnetic targets in the northem parts of the Anketell area without success, and at the Havieron Prospect with only minor success.
+1997: No exploration was undertaken on M45/605.
+The tenement was included in a package of Telfer tenements on offer for farm-out.
+1998-2001: The Havieron tenement M45/605 was included as part of the Normandy/Newcrest Crofton JV.
+No further field work was undertaken during this time and Normandy withdrew from the JV on 10" January,